ZValer/PasswordVerification/README.md

 To show that the implemented model works as intended and correctly solves the problem a set of documented tests are shown.

-### DFA

-The file "automatonTests.pl" contains test cases for the DFA.
-> [!TIP]
->To test it in a terminal you need to go the folder with the file, write "swipl" and then "["x"].".

-image

 ### Regular Expression

 The file "test_regex.py" contains test cases for the Regular Expression.